 Reading is central to everything we do.
 All classes have termly high quality texts linked to their curriculum overarching themes and all writing in school is book led.
-We ensure good understanding of diversity by choosing texts that highlight and celebrate difference in all of its forms.
+We ensure good understanding of diversity by choosing texts that highlight and celebrate difference in all of its forms which help children to respect individual differences.
 Reading is taught every day using an evidence based structure that was developed bespoke for us with a national reading consultant.
 Children enjoy reading across the curriculum and are rewarded in many different ways for developing their love of reading for pleasure.